-The Subcommittee understood that the addition of "only" was intended to counter the likelihood that courts might add requirements other than prejudice to the showing required for untimely double jeopardy and failure-to-state-an-offense claims.
+The Advisory Commission added "only" to counter the likelihood that courts might add requirements other than prejudice to the showing required for untimely double jeopardy and failure-to-state-an-offense claims.
 There has been some confusion and disagreement among the appellate courts on the question what showing is required.
-For example, some decisions have required a showing of both good cause and plain error for late raised double jeopardy claims.
+For example, some decisions have required a showing of both good cause and plain error for late-raised double jeopardy claims.
+The Advisory Committee felt that there was a danger that if the amendment were adopted, some courts would continue such practices absent the clearest possible signal in the text: "prejudice only."

-However, the Subcommittee also acknowledged Professor Kimble's point that as a literal matter the standards under (A) and (B) ("cause and prejudice" versus "prejudice") are clear: in contrast to (A), (B) requires only prejudice even without the word "only."
+However, the Subcommittee acknowledges Professor Kimble's point that as a literal matter the standards under (A) and (B) ("cause and prejudice" versus "prejudice") are clear: in contrast to (A), (B) requires only prejudice even without the word "only."
 Moreover, Professor Kimble argued that adding "only" here sets a dangerous precedent: it might suggest that if other provisions in the rules setting standards or requirements do not add "only," the courts may add additional requirements.
 Professor Kimble suggested that this would be such a serious problem he would likely seek the views of the Style Subcommittee of the Standing Committee if the Advisory Committee does not agree to delete "only."

-The Subcommittee requests discussion on the question whether to delete the word "only."
+THE SUBCOMMITTEE'S RECOMMENDATION: The Subcommittee requests discussion on the question whether to delete the word "only."